olawalessed/olawalessed/README.md

 ### Hi there 👋

+My name is Olawale Samuel
+I am a product designer and manager with 4 years of working on products and creating experiences.

+🔭 I’m currently working on a RFID payment system to make payment easier for all.
+👯 I’m looking to join a growing startup, to use my experience in helping solve complex problems.

+You can reach me through mail Olawalessed@gmail.com

 <!--
 **olawalessed/olawalessed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on  ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...